 Sl.
-No. Program Associate Institution/ Resource Person Date/ Period 1 Brand marketing Dr. Stephen Mathews 08/08/2011 2 Recent trends in Banking Mr. Jhonykutty Manager Federal Bank 23/09/2011 3 Career Opportunity Career launcher 16/12/2011 4 Career Opportunity Career launcher 17/01/2012 5 Online Trading Geojit BNP Paribas 22/02/2012 6 Personality Development programme Mr.George K Thomas 2014-2015 7 Personality Development programme Mr.George K Thomas 2015-2016 8 Finishing Workshop Dr. Francis Kuriakose Adjunct Professor National Law Institute Bangalore 07/03/2017

-The Department has taken various initiatives to improve the learning and capacity building of students.
+No. Program Associate Institution/ Resource Person Date/ Period 1 Brand marketing Dr. Stephen Mathews 08/08/2011 2 Recent trends in Banking Mr. Jhony Kutty Manager Federal Bank 23/09/2011 3 Career Opportunity Career launcher 16/12/2011 4 Career Opportunity Career launcher 17/01/2012 5 Online Trading Geojit BNP Paribas 22/02/2012 6 Personality Development programme Mr.George K Thomas 2014-2015 7 Personality Development programme Mr.George K Thomas 2015-2016 8 Finishing Workshop Dr. Francis Kuriakose Adjunct Professor National Law Institute Bangalore 07/03/2017 and capacity building of students.
 Remedial classes for weaker students have become a systematic process and also a student feedback system has been put in place for knowing the difficulties in learning as well as the weaknesses of the teachers in dealing with courses and pedagogical aspects.
-Advanced Learners programme, Peer learning, and Collaborative learning technique are the innovative teaching methods adopted by faculty members of the department.
 Competency evaluation of the student has been undertaken after the completion of each module and the department conducts regular tutorial and class discussions for the UG/PG classes.
 Teachers use innovative methods of teaching with the help of information and communication technology.
-The computers available in the department have been networked and students of the department are permitted to use internet facilities available in the department.
+The computers available in the department have been networked and students of the department.
 Industrial visits were also conducted to give practical experiences to students as part of the teaching learning process.